PiercingXX/Piercingxx/README.md

 	- Optional NVIDIA + Microsoft Surface kernel support (for the brave)
 - Piercing‑Dots
 	- One repo to keep your machine updated and configured
-	- Hyprland and Gnome are fully built out.
-Awesome/BSPWM/i3/Sway are mostly there/depreciated
+	- Hyprland/Sway/BSPWM/Gnome are fully built out.
+Awesome/i3 are too but depreciated.
-	- Waybar, kitty, Neovim, Yazi, GIMP are all heavily customized into minimal yet fully functional power houses.
+	- Waybar, kitty, Neovim, Yazi, Tmux, GIMP are all heavily customized into minimal yet fully functional power houses.
 	- Maintenance and software manager scripts so you stop copy‑pasting from blogs
 	- 'Super+/' will open your Cheat Sheet
 - Bash driven Settings Menu
-	- Dont leave the keyboard, "Super+S" and your in my settings menu
+	- Dont leave the keyboard, "Super+S" and your in custom settings menu
+- Workstations & servers
+	- Debian server bootstrap with CUDA/NVIDIA, Docker/Compose, Nextcloud set up for local AI and self hosting needs.
+	- Local LLMs with Ollama, creative tooling (DaVinci Resolve), fonts
  - Device enablement
+ 	- Drivers to enable Linux on devices with some hardware incompatiblities.
-	- Surface kernel helpers and services
+		- Microsoft Surface kernel script for Surface devices
 		- NuVision 8" tablet Wi‑Fi/Bluetooth/Audio fixes (you’re welcome)
 		- KooTigers touchscreen/driver utilities
-- Workstations & servers
-	- Debian server bootstrap with CUDA/NVIDIA, Docker/Compose, Nextcloud set up for local AI and self hosting needs.
-	- Local LLMs with Ollama, creative tooling (DaVinci Resolve), fonts

 ---